William Tatem, 1st Baron Glanely

-William James Tatem, 1st Baron Glanely DL (6 March 1868 – 28 June 1942), known as Sir William Tatem, Bt, between 1916 and 1918, was a Cardiff ship-owner and thoroughbred racehorse owner and breeder.
+William James Tatem, 1st Baron Glanely DL (6 March 1868 – 28 June 1942), known as Sir William Tatem, Bt, between 1916 and 1918, was a Welsh ship-owner and thoroughbred racehorse owner and breeder.

 Career

 Tatem was born in Appledore, North Devon from where he originally went to sea.
 He moved to Cardiff at the age of 18 and began work at the shipping offices of Anning Brothers.
 In 1897 he founded the Lady Lewis Steamship Company with a ship of that name and in 1910 this became the Tatem Steam Ship Company.

 He became, in addition to that company, chairman of the Atlantic Shipping and Trading company, Dulverton Steamship company, the West of England Steamship Owners' Protection and Indemnity Association, and the British Corporation for Registration of Shipping and Aircraft.
 He was chairman of the Cardiff Shipowners' Association in 1907 and President of the Institute of Chartered Shipbrokers in 1935.